HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

   - vim-enhanced
 ```

-These variables will result in the following changes:
+These variables will result in the following changes (check the role documentation for details!):

 - The package repository EPEL (Extra Packages for Enterprise Linux) is installed and enabled
 - The software packages `bash-completion` and `vim-enhanced` are installed

-Run `vagrant provision srv010` again to bring the VM to the new desired state.
+Run the playbook again to bring the VM to the new desired state.
 Check the output to verify the changes.

 Update the variable file so the following useful packages are also installed: